 MFA in Art

-The MFA at ECU is a 60-hour degree program and completed over three years, and we offer concentrations in Ceramics, Graphic Design, Metal Design, Painting, Photography, Printmaking, Sculpture, and Textile Design.
+The MFA at ECU is a 60-hour degree program and completed over three years.
+We offer studio studies in Ceramics, Graphic Design, Metal Design, Painting, Photography, Printmaking, Sculpture, and Textile Design.
 Our program guarantees multiple opportunities for teaching assistantships and mentoring to approved candidates.
 This 3-year program provides access to numerous visiting artists and scholars, workshops, symposiums, travel opportunities, and financial support.

 Meet Our MFA